apalache-mc/apalache/docs/manual.md

 state `i`, whereas the state variables `v'` are replaced with their copies `v_{i+1}` for the state `i+1`.

-**Bounded model checking is an incomplete technique.**
+#### Bounded model checking is an incomplete technique

 If Apalache finds a bug in this symbolic execution (by querying z3), then it reports a counterexample.
-Otherwise, it reports that no bug was found up to given length.
+Otherwise, it reports that no bug was found up to the given length.
 If a bug needs a long execution to get revealed, bounded model checking may miss it!

-**Checking an inductive invariant.**
+### Checking an inductive invariant

-To check executions of arbitrary lengths, one usually finds a formula that satisfies two following properties:
+To check executions of arbitrary lengths, one usually finds a formula that satisfies the two following properties:

 ```tla
 /\ Init => TypeOK /\ IndInv